Fund Raising for Startups: What Are the Typical Challenges?

 However, starting a start-up is not easy.

 The biggest challenge an entrepreneur has to deal with has to do with fundraising for a start-up.
-It is particularly challenging in an environment when there is a liquidity freeze with banks not so willing to lend to new businesses or startups as in the past.
+It is particularly challenging in the current funding winter environment when there is a general slowdown with VC funding in the overall market.
+Also it has been seen that traditional banks are also not so willing to lend to new businesses or startups given there is a lack of proven business model for these companies.

 Fund raising is critical to a start-up’s success